 Concrete is a strong, diverse material that can used to create a wide variety of elements of different shapes and sizes.
 It has a proven track record as a highly functional and versatile building material.
 As early as the 19th century, concrete was used to build bridges, sewers and waterworks, followed by factories and factory halls, silos, water towers and cooling towers in the 20th century.
-As time passed, large concrete elements became increasingly available and more and more multi-level buildings were made from concrete.
+As time passed, large concrete elements became increasingly available and more and more multi-storey buildings were made from concrete.
 Concrete has a rich history, but is it sustainable?
 And if so, why?

 Why is concrete sustainable?